Where does the money go?

-What are the Haitian government and other governments doing to help?
+What is the Haitian government doing to help?

-Since 2012 the Haitian government has repeated promises to strengthening higher education and training, increase access to elementary and secondary education, focus on the development of civic action and strengthen civil society, and ensure gender equality… all goals that Rayjon supports.
-In 2017 a new president was elected, after a tumultous and highly contested election.
-Progress is very gradual, and the new administration faces many challenges, including widespread poverty, the impact of natural disasters, heavy deforestation, and extremely poor infrastructure.
+The Haitian government has repeated promises to strengthening higher education and training, increase access to elementary and secondary education, focus on the development of civic action and strengthen civil society, and ensure gender equality… all goals that Rayjon supports.
+However, very few of these promises have been kept and today Haiti continues to struggle with widespread poverty, the impact of natural disasters, heavy deforestation, and extremely poor infrastructure.

 Rayjon’s priorities and activities are well aligned with stated national priorities, including investment in economic development that will allow more Haitians to find work in their own country.
 Wherever possible, Rayjon works in collaboration with Haitian government, including the Ministry of Health, Ministry of Education and Department of Social Affairs.
 However, it has been the experience of many of the communities that we work with, that they must take responsibility for the well-being of their communities.
 We support local solutions to local problems, and will continue to do so–whether or not the Haitian government is able to deliver on their promises.
 As you read about initiatives supported by Rayjon, you’ll notice that we support partnerships between civil society groups, including Women’s Federations, and the Haitian government at local, regional and national levels to most effectively advocate for social change.